dropwizard/dropwizard/docs/source/manual/core.rst

     }

 The DynamicFeature is invoked by the Jersey runtime when the application is started.
-In this example, the feature checks for methods that are annotated with @DateRequired and registers the DateNotSpecified filter on those methods only.
+In this example, the feature checks for methods that are annotated with ``@DateRequired`` and registers the ``DateNotSpecified`` filter on those methods only.

-You register the feature in your Application class, like so:
+You typically register the feature in your Application class, like so:

 .. code-block:: java